Open Accessibility Menu

 Outpatient Based Opioid Treatment (OBOT) Clinic /Hepatitis C Treatment

-Residents all receive their buprenorphine waiver certification in their first year.
-Residents will participate in OBOT clinic primarily in their second and third year of residency as part of their training in addiction medicine.
+Residents all receive buprenorphine training early in their first year.
+Residents will participate in OBOT clinic all three years of residency as part of their training in addiction medicine.

-As part of our OBOT clinic, we also treat Hepatitis C in collaboration with the University of Washington Project Echo program.
+We also treat Hepatitis C in collaboration with the University of Washington Project Echo.
 We are the only Primary Care Clinic in Lewis County, prescribing Hepatitis C treatment.

 Osteopathic Manipulation Treatment (OMT) Clinic